ibm-cloud-docs/vpc/security-groups-default.md

 The default security group is similar to any other security group, with the exception that it cannot be deleted.
 {: shortdesc}

 When you create a VPC, the system creates a default security group for the VPC, with two rules:

-* A rule named `inbound-icmp-tcp-udp-from-this-security-group` to allow inbound ICMP, TCP and UDP traffic from any member of this security group (that is, all other resources that are attached to this security group)
+* A rule named `inbound-icmp-tcp-udp-from-this-security-group` to allow inbound ICMP, TCP, and UDP traffic from any member of this security group (that is, all other resources that are attached to this security group)
-* A rule named `outbound-icmp-tcp-udp` to allow outbound ICMP, TCP and UDP traffic to any destination
+* A rule named `outbound-icmp-tcp-udp` to allow outbound ICMP, TCP, and UDP traffic to any destination

 Rules to allow inbound pinging and SSH from resources outside the security group are not automatically added to the default security group.